ujjwal-kr/ram/README.md

 Official documentation for the RAM programming language.
 Please open an issue if you find any bugs, or want some features to be chaged or added.

 ## Variable Reference
 The language has 6 general purpose variables (as in x86/arm) and 4 dynamic variables (as in python/js).
 All of them are global.
-The data stored in them unlike the stack is preserved when a code block is switched.
+The data stored in them unlike the stack is preserved when a code block is switched using jump.
 Details about how to use them is further in the documentation.

 ### General purpose vars
 - `lx` and `rv` store floating point integers.